WenbiaoYin/WenbiaoYin.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am currently a researcher at Alibaba's Tongyi Lab.
+Currently, I am a researcher at Alibaba's Tongyi Lab.
 My research focuses on **Web Agents** and **Large Language Models (LLMs)**.
 I received my M.E. from Nanjing University in 2024 and my B.E. from the South China University of Technology in 2021.